wsor4035/fix_inv/readme.md

 mod for daracksama per his question on umtd
+code by rubenwardy, put in a git repo for daracksama